 To add to the general disruption, the Corporation Trams stopped running an hour earlier each day from March, to conserve coal at the electricity station.
 The lack of coal hit the local schools, and Newtown Girls' School closed half an hour earlier in the afternoon, to reduce the use of both coal and gas.
 The school also put on a concert in December to raise money for prisoners of war, and the children brought oranges, apples and cigarettes to the school, to be distributed amongst the wounded in Exeter's VA Hospitals.

-In February the Royal Society for Arts introduced an English for Refugees examination to encourage the many, mostly Belgian refugees to learn the language.
+In February, the Royal Society for Arts introduced an English for Refugees examination to encourage the many, mostly Belgian, refugees to learn the language.
 After spending four months in hospital in Exeter, recovering from a smashed jaw, Private William Young who had been awarded the VC for his courage in action, returned during April to Preston, his home town.

-Then the 31 May 1916 saw the biggest sea battle of the Great War when the British fleet scored a pyrrhic victory over the German fleet at the Battle of Jutland.
+The 31 May 1916 saw the biggest sea battle of the Great War when the British fleet scored a pyrrhic victory over the German fleet at the Battle of Jutland.
 Twenty-six men from Exeter died on that day in the battle.

 Battle of Jutland